rcolomina/graph_naviagor/README.md

-# graph_naviagor
+# Graph Navigator on Data

-Metaprogramming to navigate on data arranged in any graph setup.
+This is an example on how to use metaprogramming to navigate on data arranged into a graph setup.